drojaazu/chrgfx/gfxdef/README.md

 (The full list of 64 colors was abridged here for readability.)

 The first entry will correspond to value 0, the next to value 1, and so on.

-To be clear, **you should not use a reftab AND a color definition.** It's one or the other.
-If for some reason both are specified, the reftab takes precedence.

 ### coldef reference